Blueberry Baked Oatmeal

 You sure can!
 Simply let the oatmeal come to room temperature and then store in a a freezer-safe container for up to three months.
 When ready to serve, let thaw in the refrigerator before baking.

-This healthy baked oatmeal is one of my favorite breakfasts, and I’m hoping it will be yours, too.
-Serve with a drizzle of honey, maple syrup, or even a splash of milk for a dish that will fuel you all morning long!
+This baked oatmeal with blueberries is one of my favorite breakfasts, and I’m hoping it will be yours, too.
+Serve the oatmeal warm or cold with one (or more!) of the following toppings:

-Looking for more oatmeal recipes?
+Looking for more baked oatmeal recipes?
 I’ve got you covered!

 - Apple Cinnamon Baked Oatmeal Cups